Self-funded health care: Benefits and risks

 One of the main benefits of self-funding is that the group is able to customize the benefits it offers and tailor the plan to its employee base.
 With this in mind, the sponsor can craft plan provisions to cover certain benefits and exclude others as it sees fit.
-Less is sometimes more, a Plan which covers the services its employees will likely need and excludes the others will have much lower cost.
+Less is sometimes more; a plan that covers the services its employees will likely need and excludes the others will have much lower costs.

 As described above, employers that choose to sponsor a self-funded health benefits plan truly do so at their own risk.
 To be self-funded, the employer necessarily retains one hundred percent of the risk of the payment of the health benefits claims of plan participants.
 The practical effect of that is that many small groups simply cannot afford to self-fund; a common theory is that groups with too few employees are unable to collect a contribution sufficient to allow the employer to pay health benefits claims without bankrupting itself.
 While the practical solution to this is simply to charge a higher and higher contribution as necessary, both the Affordable Care Act and the general business considerations prevent raising the employee's required contribution amount above a certain level.

 Another major risk of self-funding is that the obligation to make claims determinations falls upon the Plan Administrator, which is most commonly the employer.
-While the employer's chosen TPA pays or denies claims when the SPD is clear on how a given claim should be treated, dubious claims are referred to the Plan Administrator for final decision, because most ASAs specify that the TPA is not permitted to make claims determinations (which protects the TPA and Plan Administrator alike).
+While the employer's chosen TPA pays or denies claims when the SPD is clear on how a given claim should be treated, dubious claims are referred to the Plan Administrator for a final decision, because most administrative services agreements specify that the TPA is not permitted to make claims determinations (which protects the TPA and Plan Administrator alike).

 Sponsoring a self-funded plan has its risks, but it also has its rewards.
 While the group may incur unexpectedly catastrophic claims amounts, stop-loss is designed to mitigate those claims.